sushruthn96/sushruthn96.github.io/index.md

 layout: default
 ---

-# Hello, World!

 <p align="center">
 <img src="profile_pic.png" title="profile_pic" width="300" height="350"/>
 </p>

-I am Sushruth Nagesh.
 I consider myself as Computer Vision and Deep Learning researcher.
 But, I also love to do projects that are of interest to me irrespective of its domain.

 I am a graduate student at University of California, San Diego (UCSD) specialising in Robotics under the department of Electical and Computer Engineering.
 I am passionate and interested to work on real life problems in the field of Computer Vision, Deep Learning and Robotics.